Patrick Mahomes: 2021 season

 The Chiefs hosted the Pittsburgh Steelers in the Wild Card Round, the first time he participated at that stage of the playoffs.
-Mahomes threw for 404 yards, five touchdowns, and an interception in the 42–21 win.
+Mahomes threw for a playoff career-high 404 yards, five touchdowns, and an interception in the 42–21 win.
+The win marked Mahomes's first postseason game passing for over 400 yards.
 His 404 passing yards set a franchise record for passing yards in a playoff game.
 In the Divisional Round against the Bills, Mahomes recorded 378 passing yards and three passing touchdowns to go along with 69 rushing yards and a rushing touchdown during the 42–36 overtime win.
 In the final seconds of regulation, Andy Reid gave Mahomes a motivational talk and told him to be "The Grim Reaper".
 After the two-minute warning and in overtime alone, he threw for 177 yards.
 The game was immediately regarded as one of the greatest playoff games of all time.
 In the AFC Championship Game against the Cincinnati Bengals, Mahomes threw for 275 yards and three touchdowns, but also threw two interceptions, including one in overtime in the 27–24 loss.
 He was ranked eighth by his fellow players on the NFL Top 100 Players of 2022.